Defining functions

 greeting(weather)

-In this script, the function from the previous example has been modified to accept an input string as the sole argument.
+In the above script, the function from the previous example has been modified to accept an input string as the sole argument.
 The len() built-in function is used here to get the length of a string value.
 The code also showcases the usefulness of variables, string operators and string formatting.

 ------------